 Our complete guide to Cortina d'Ampezzo.
 From the Cortina piste map to the best ski hire and après ski bars in Cortina d'Ampezzo, here's the lowdown on Italy's most fashionable ski resort.

 Cortina d'Ampezzo in Italy's Dolomites UNESCO World Heritage Site is Italy's most upmarket ski resort, with superb on-piste skiing in some of Europe's most spectacular mountain scenery.
-It's also been selected as the host resort of the 2026 Winter Olympics.
+It will also be the host resort of the 2026 Winter Olympics next season.
 Having previously hosted the event in 1956, the occasion will mark something of a homecoming for the five-ringed circus.

 As well as its illustrious history and impressive reputation, Cortina d'Ampezzo is blessed with incredible natural assets.
 Alongside Swiss resorts like Mürren, this must be a contender for the title of the most beautiful ski resorts on the planet.
 Even non-skiers (of which there are usually plenty in Cortina d'Ampezzo) will find themselves overawed by the beautiful mountain views and as for skiers – well, you’ll be hard pressed to find more glorious landscapes for your background.
 The town itself is equally attractive - one of the oldest ski resorts around, it draws plenty of affluent visitors from Venice and Milan.